-Hi!
-I'm Sarah.
-I am a qualified therapist based in Edinburgh.
-While 'therapist' is my official title, I think of myself more like a companion and guide that supports people in exploring their inner world, clarifying what's causing them distress, and uncovering internal sources of relief.
+While 'therapist' is my official title, I think of myself more like a curious listener, a kindness encourager, and a companion and a guide who supports people in exploring their inner world, clarifying what's causing them distress, and uncovering internal sources of relief.
 I partner with people in developing their 'true voice'―the voice of inner wisdom―so they can move through difficulties with more resilience and compassion.
 I help people cultivate greater self-acceptance in who they are while working with the challenges that come with doing inner work and making lasting changes.

 One of the reasons I was drawn to become a therapist was from my own experience as a client.
 The counselling relationship is unique in how someone holds a safe space for you to explore yourself—your experience in the world, your needs, and your deepest longings.
 Experiencing therapy as a client showed me how powerful and healing therapy can be and the importance of finding the right therapist for you.
 My work is paying the gift of therapy forward.